dseguy/changedBehavior/behavior/dotAndMinus.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence in /codes/dotAndMinus.php on line 3
+   PHP Deprecated:  The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence

-   Deprecated: The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence in /codes/dotAndMinus.php on line 3
+   Deprecated: The behavior of unparenthesized expressions containing both '.' and '+'/'-' will change in PHP 8: '+'/'-' will take a higher precedence
    29

 After